 These are some of the core understandings that Radius students become convinced of during their ten-month training time.
 For those attending the Radius Day event, the most impactful times were hearing students share their own convictions in each of these areas.
 Hearing how God’s Word has re-shaped their hearts as they’ve thought through the difficulties associated with cross-cultural church planting was powerful.

-Adherents to these principles in 2019 can feel “out of step” with some of the current trends in missions.
-The reality is that nearly every one of the missiological methods specified above is being rethought and redefined in many missions circles.
+Adherents to these principles in 2019 can feel “out of step” with some of the current trends of historical missions.
+The reality is that many missions circles are rethinking and redefining nearly every one of the missiological methods specified above.
 What seems obvious from a straightforward reading of Scripture can be reinterpreted in a variety of ways.

-I am encouraged, though, that the number of churches becoming aware of the state of affairs in missions today is growing rapidly.
-Good questions are being asked.
+The number of churches becoming aware of the state of affairs in missions today is growing rapidly.
+They are asking good questions.
 Candid questions and concerns—such as, “What can we do?
 What do we do?
 How can I know what my member is doing?”
-These really are encouraging days, as many churches are realizing the state of affairs in the missions world and are leading the way back to biblical, historic cross-cultural missions methods.
+These really are encouraging days, as many churches are realizing the state of affairs in the missions world and are leading the way back to biblical, cross-cultural historic missions methods.

 God will build his church and the gates of Hades will not prevail.
 But we must be vigilant in protecting what is so clearly laid out in Scripture against the speed and pragmatism that is so dominant today.
 May we endeavor to be faithful above all else and leave the results to God.